 Four distinct areas have been identified for private redevelopment.
 These areas are generally located at the northern and eastern edge of the campus.
 The northern parcel is located north of Willow Island adjacent to W. Olin Avenue.
 The other three redevelopment parcels are located at the eastern edge of campus adjacent to John Nolen Drive and Rimrock Road.
 The private redevelopment has been defined as mixed-use including retail, office and residential housing.

 The private redevelopment will be located on existing surface parking lots.
-Structured parking for each development parcel will be built to support the new
+Structured parking for each development parcel will be built to support the new mixed-use development and provide parking for campus building and programming.

 LEGEND